 RepairQ offers a wide variety of inventory control settings in order to adapt your catalog and inventory to match your business rules and policies.

-Item types are essentially high-level categories to organize your catalog.
-You set certain characteristics at the item type level like whether items will be taxable, contribute towards cost of goods, etc. You typically will have a pretty good variety of item types inserted for you upon signup, but have the ability to tweak them however you would like, including adding new ones and deleting unused item types.
+Item Types are essentially high-level categories to organize your catalog.
+You set certain characteristics at the item type level, like whether items will be taxable, contribute towards cost of goods, etc. You typically will have a pretty good variety of Item Types inserted for you upon signup, but you can tweak them however you like, including adding new ones and deleting unused Item Types.

 - Navigate to "Company Settings" and click on "Item Types" under the Catalog section.

 - To add a new item type for a new category of SKU's you will be creating, click "Add Item Type" on the top right.